VIRUSES & VIRAL PLANTS: Pt. 1

 TYPES OF VIRUSES

 There are several different types of viruses.
-In fact, there’s more like hundreds of thousands of different viruses on our planet.
+In fact, there are more like hundreds of thousands of different viruses on our planet.
 There are so many viruses inhabiting every aspect of the Earth’s ecosystems, that it is thought that they could be the most abundant type of biological entity.

 THE RAREST OF VIRUSES